Get the ArenaCoach Desktop App

 How popular is Frost Mage in Solo Shuffle?

-Frost Mage has a 5.4% share of all games at 1,845+ rating.
+Frost Mage has a 4.8% share of Solo Shuffle round play this season.
 It falls in the middle of the pack for popularity.

 More guides